TheraForge/OTFMagicBox/README.md

 # TheraForge MagicBox 1.0.0-beta

-The Open TheraForge MagicBox app is a template for creating digital health solutions that help people better manage their health.
+The Open TheraForge (OTF) MagicBox app is a template for creating digital health solutions that help people better manage their health.

-This sample application leverages TheraForge frameworks such as [OTFTemplateBox](../../../OTFTemplateBox) to implement a zero-code solution that can be customized without requiring any code changes.
+This sample application leverages TheraForge frameworks such as [OTFTemplateBox](../../../OTFTemplateBox) to implement a no-code solution that can be customized without requiring any code changes.

-For more details on the SDK, refer to the [OTFToolBox](../../../OTFToolBox) Readme file.
+For more details on the composition of the SDK, refer to the [OTFToolBox](../../../OTFToolBox) Readme file.

 # Table of Contents